metablaster/WindowsFirewallRuleset/README.md

 Rules may not cover all programs installed on your system, in which case missing rules need to be made.

-16. Now go ahead and test your internet connection (ex. with a browser or some other program), If you're unable to connect to internet after applying these rules you have several options:
+16. Now go ahead and test your internet connection (ex. with a browser or some other program), If you're unable to connect to internet after deploying these rules you have several options:

     - Temporarily open outbound firewall in GPO or [Disable Firewall](Readme/DisableFirewall.md)
     - Troubleshoot problems: [Network troubleshooting detailed guide](Readme/NetworkTroubleshooting.md)